 Big Big Schedule

 Here is my take on the schedule, based loosely on the older monthly design, except it also includes Future Months as you scroll down.
 I tried to keep it simple, all available months on one page.
-The New Feed auto-updates daily, the Original Feed less often than that.
+It is set to auto-update daily.